-This work called Don’t Touch the Lights; Don’t put Holes in the Wall (DTLDHW) was part of a group show that was given a challenge to work with a shipping container.
-The gallery was Truck Contemporary Gallery in Calgary.
-At the time, this would be the first show in a newly renovated space, so I decided to tread lightly in respect for the people that just finished giving everything such a fresh look.
+This work, entitled Don’t Touch the Lights; Don’t put Holes in the Wall (DTLDHW) was part of a group show and was given as a challenge by Truck Contemporary Gallery in Calgary, AB, to create an installation out of a wooden shipping crate.
+It was the first show in their newly renovated space, so I decided to tread lightly in respect for the people that had just finished giving everything such a fresh look.
 I told myself that I would not put holes in the wall and not to touch the lights.
 I set out to create an archway that would span the distance of the walls with the objective to go over the light fixture, hence keeping with the rules.
-The other aspect was to keep the whole of the shipping crate in the work, all the way down to the sawdust.
-To me it represents the real dilhemma in modern cities on what do they do with all the waste that we create.
-This was an expieriment to see what it would look like to have all that waste exposed, and treated with respect.
-This sculpture was a balancing act with materials, but also with making the process’, struggles, and waste, seem integrated back into the sculpture.
+The other aspect was to keep the whole of the wooden crate in the work, all the way down to the sawdust.
+To me it represents the dilemma of modern cities how we deal with the waste we create.
+This was an experiment to see what it would look like to have all that waste exposed, and treated with respect.
+This sculpture was a balancing act of materials and process, struggles and waste; re-integrated.

 Materials: 1 wooden shipping container, ghetto blaster, tape-measure, jars, broom